jon-heard/obsidian-inline-scripts/README.md

 7. All the shortcuts defined in the shortcut-file library should now work.
 Try typing one of the shortcuts to confirm this, such as `;;event;` or `;;une;` (`!!event!` or `!!une!` on mobile).
 8. You can type `;;help;` (`!!help!` on mobile) to start learning about the shortcuts provided by the library.

-### Step-by-step: Adding a single shortcut-file to the vault
+### Step-by-step: Adding a SINGLE shortcut-file to the vault
 1. Make sure that the __Text Expander JS__ plugin is installed and enabled in your vault. (see [HOW-TO: Setup the plugin and try it out](#how-to-setup-the-plugin-and-try-it-out).)
 2. Get the contents of a shortcut-file into a note in your vault.
 You can do this one of two ways.
     - Copy the shortcut-file's text content into an empty note.